michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/pretrip-meetings/touch-base-pre-trip-meeting.md

 * Have your customer account up online to help field any questions.
 * If you have decided to do the "Ready to Serve Event", be ready to let everyone know when and where.
-* Consider playing the [Youth Expectations video](https://vimeo.com/300598078){: target="_blank" rel="noopener"}&nbsp;to get your group re-oriented to what they’ll experience this summer.
+* Consider playing the [Youth Expectations video](https://vimeo.com/300598078)&nbsp;to get your group re-oriented to what they’ll experience this summer.

 **WELCOME**